dell/terraform-provider-powerscale/docs/data-sources/user.md

 page_title: "powerscale_user Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   This datasource is used to query the existing Users from PowerScale array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
 PowerScale User allows you to authenticate through a local authentication provider.
 Remote users are restricted to read-only operations.
 ---

 # powerscale_user (Data Source)

 This datasource is used to query the existing Users from PowerScale array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
 PowerScale User allows you to authenticate through a local authentication provider.
 Remote users are restricted to read-only operations.

 ## Example Usage